alicerunsonfedora/costumemaster/README.md

 | 🔴 | November 9, 2020 | Adding custom agents and beating Apple |
 | 🔴 | November 16, 2020 | Final presentation and cleanup |

-Details on these milestones can be found on the [Milestones page in this repository's issues][milestones].
+Details on these milestones can be found on the [Milestones page on GitHub][milestones].

 <small>*Due to the nature of the strategists with GameplayKit's AIs, it is impossible to complete this milestone.
 Currently, the goal
 is to use Random Network Distillation to get the AI agent to make a move.</small>